wh0pper/beepboop/README.md

 ## Technologies Used

-This site is built using HTML and CSS, with the Bootstrap framework for styling. jQuery is used to build the interface functionality and javascript is used for the logic that determines survey results.
+This site is built using HTML and CSS, with the Bootstrap framework for styling. jQuery is used to build the interface functionality and javascript is used for the logic that determines page outputs.

 ### License